Buying Guide

 Leather Sofa Buying Guide UK: Everything You Need to Know

-Some links in this article may earn us a commission at no extra cost to you.
+Some links in this article may earn us a small commission at no extra cost to you.

 Benny the Cushion has studied a lot of leather.
 Good leather that ages like a fine wine.
 Bad leather that peels like sunburnt skin after a fortnight in Benidorm.
 His research files cover Chesterfields in gentlemen's clubs, Italian masterpieces in Mayfair showrooms, and something from a Facebook Marketplace advert that was described as "genuine leather" but was about as genuine as a three-pound coin.
 This guide is everything Benny knows about buying leather properly.